Skip to main content

 note

-Response headers are currently always included in the Go SDKs.
+Response headers are always included in the Go SDKs by default.

 When responses come back from API calls, they can contain data, as well as important information in the headers.
 By default, the SDKs will only return the data from the response, and ignore the headers.
 If you want to include the headers in the response, then set this option to true.